Jestercheek123/EvaP/Testing.md

 * A course can take the lifecycle/state machine described in [[Evaluation Process]] and *only* that lifecycle.
 For instance, a transition from ``new`` to ``approved by FSR`` is allowed, whereas a transition from ``new`` to ``published`` is not.
 If a transition requires certain constraints to be satisfied, make sure that the transition can only fire if and only if these requirements are met.
 * The state of a course can only be altered by the authorized individuals or mechanisms. *Student representatives* (in the following: *FSR members*) can do any allowed transition, except the start or end of the evaluation phase which is handled by a time-based trigger [TODO: reference!].
 (Un)Authenticated users cannot alter the state of a course.

+[todo: add tests for more of the different course states]

 ### Create new course / [[Import enrollment data|Use Case: Import Enrollment data]]

 * An *FSR member* can create a new course, edit the details (name, description, evaluation date, etc.), assign a *person responsible* and add participants to it.